SurrealPartisan/shiofaioth/README.md

 All possible diphthongs and thriphthongs are allowed.

 ### Phonotactics
 The syllable structure in Shiofaioth is (C)V(C), where V can be a monophthong, diphthong or triphthong.
 The beginning consonant can be omitted in a word-initial syllable, and the ending consonant may only be present on a word-final syllable.
 Thus, there are no consonant clusters.
-As postpositions and other particles are often connected to other words with hyphens, thay may seem to break this rule, but they are technically separate words.
+As postpositions and other particles are often connected to other words with hyphens, that may seem to break this rule, but they are technically separate words.
 The connecting is done for aesthetics and clarity.

 ## Grammar